Oboz Sawtooth II Mid Waterproof

-Recently updated with a new collar design and increased ventilation, Oboz’s Sawtooth II Mid is a stable and tough boot meant to handle the rigors of backpacking.
+In a wide-ranging market of hiking boot designs, Oboz’s Sawtooth II Mid slots in as a stable and tough option meant to handle the rigors of backpacking.
 We put the women’s Sawtooth through a fitting four-day trek in the Grand Canyon and came away with mixed feelings.
 While the waterproof boot is nicely cushioned and its height offers ample protection from sharp rocks, it felt clunky and awkward on the trail.
 Stacked up to most modern lightweight hikers, the Oboz was noticeably slower and less sprightly.
-Below we break down the Oboz Sawtooth II Mid's comfort, traction, waterproofing, breathability, sizing and fit, and more.
-To see how the Sawtooth stacks up, see our articles on the best hiking boots and hiking shoes.
+Below we break down our experiences with the Sawtooth.
+To see how it stacks up to the competition, see our article on the best hiking boots.

 Oboz is known for its focus on comfort, and this comes across clearly with the Sawtooth II Mid Waterproof.
 Out of the box, I was immediately struck by the leather boot’s snug fit: it hugged my foot without feeling overly tight or loose in any area.
 A few days later, when we began our descent into the Grand Canyon, I quickly noticed that my foot didn’t feel any of the rocks on the loose trail thanks to the boot’s heavily cushioned foam midsole and removable footbed.
 I had spent most of the winter hiking in my trail-running shoes (the La Sportiva Bushido) and wasn’t used to the additional padding underfoot.
 But on the rocky and rough trails of the Escalante Route under the weight of a 35-pound pack, I was initially glad to have it.